Skip to main content

 Therefore, similarly to the way npm installs the JavaScript packages into node_modules, xpm installs the binary tools into xpacks.
 Here there will be separate folders with the installed packages, for example xpacks/@xpack-dev-tools/openocd.

 Each such folder includes the package.json file with the project metadata and a sub-folder .content with the extracted binary archive.
-The executables are usually in .content/bin.
+The executables are usually within .content/bin.

 tip

-On some platforms, names starting with . (dot) might be hidden for normal browsing, and seeing them requires separate options (like ls -A) or, in file browsers, to enable settings like Show Hidden Files.
+On some platforms, names beginning with . (dot) might be hidden for normal browsing, and viewing them requires separate options (such as ls -A) or, in file browsers, to enable settings such as Show Hidden Files.

 The xpacks/.bin folder